Regular subcategories in bounded derived categories of affine schemes: Notation, definitions and background material

 Throughout this paper $R$ will denote a commutative Noetherian ring and $X=\Spec R$ will denote the spectrum of $R$.
-By $R-\Mod$ we will denote the abelian category of $R$-modules, while $R\mmod\subset R-\Mod$ would be used for the abelian subcategory of finitely generated $R$-modules.
-Let $D(R-\Mod)$ be the unbounded derived category of $R$-modules and $D^b(R\mmod)$ be the bounded derived category of finitely generated $R$-modules.
-Often it is convenient to work with the category $D^b_{fg}(R)$ of complexes in $D(R-\Mod)$ which have finitely many cohomology modules and whose cohomology modules are finitely generated.
-This category $D^b_{fg}(R)$ is a strict full subcategory in $D(R-\Mod)$ and is equivalent to $D^b(R\mmod)$.
-We also have the following full subcategories $D^-_{fg}(R), D^+_{fg}(R)\subset D(R-\Mod)$ (in the obvious notation).
-The category $\Perf(R)$ is the full subcategory of $D(R-\Mod)$ consisting of complexes which are quasi-isomorphic to finite complexes consisting of projective modules of finite rank.
+By $R\MMod$ we will denote the abelian category of $R$-modules, while $R\mmod\subset R\MMod$ would be used for the abelian subcategory of finitely generated $R$-modules.
+Let $D(R\MMod)$ be the unbounded derived category of $R$-modules and $D^b(R\mmod)$ be the bounded derived category of finitely generated $R$-modules.
+Often it is convenient to work with the category $D^b_{fg}(R)$ of complexes in $D(R\MMod)$ which have finitely many cohomology modules and whose cohomology modules are finitely generated.
+This category $D^b_{fg}(R)$ is a strictly full subcategory in $D(R\MMod)$ and is equivalent to $D^b(R\mmod)$.
+We also have the following full subcategories $D^-_{fg}(R), D^+_{fg}(R), D_{fg}(R)\subset D(R\MMod)$ (with the obvious meaning).
+The category $\Perf(R)$ is the full subcategory of $D(R\MMod)$ consisting of complexes which are quasi-isomorphic to finite complexes consisting of projective modules of finite rank.
+The category $D^-_{fg}(R)$ is equivalent to $D^-(R\mmod)$.